akk312000/wishlink/README.md

-# Getting Started with Create React App
+# Wishlink Frontend Assignment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is optimised for devices with screen of width greater than 500px.

 ## Available Scripts